libkafe/kafe/README.md

 If you would like to contribute your distribution to the above list, you can implement a build for it.
 Just follow the samples already present in [dist](./dist) folder.
 Any contributions adding support for new distributions must contain all current non-EOL distribution versions, including RC versions, if any.

-#### Does Kafe have APT / YUM repositories?

-Not at the moment.
-Having repositories for CentOS, RHEL, Fedora, Debian and Ubuntu is something that I plan to do in the future.

 #### Is Kafe available on Homebrew?